 Myth 1: Open Office

 The concept of an Open Office is absolutely in line with the trend of the times.
 In addition to the advantage of real-time conversations and short communication paths, flat hierarchical levels and an aesthetic claim are often arguments for such a concept.
-But let's be honest, this concept has a lot of potential for distraction.
-In addition, it quickly becomes quite loud and offers little privacy.
+But let's be honest, distraction has a place here, too.
+Open offices are often quite loud and tend to offer little privacy.
+Whilst some love the humming and buzzing, others look for a quite place to and a sense of belonging (which is coupled to privacy by the way)

 If you really want to create a productive environment for your employees, here's a completely different suggestion: try a home office option with your employees.
 According to a study by Standford University, employees in their home office are 14% more productive than their colleagues in the office.
 Working in their own four walls leads to a higher productivity rate, sick days are reduced and the general well-being of the employees is promoted.